Comprehensive Guide: Military Tire Applications

 • endures more, particularly in challenging circumstances.

-B. Rims and Wheels
+B. Military Rims and Tires

 Rims and wheels are key parts of a tire assembly, supporting the tire and connecting it to the vehicle.
 Different types are used depending on the vehicle’s needs: